Are You Ready for the Next Disaster?

 Robyn Fennig

-Assistant Director, Hazard Mitigation
+Assistant Director, Hazard Mitigation, Cal OES

 Scott Summerfield